umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 ![Canvas Designer](images/Canvas-Designer/24.png)

-The easiest way to create a new palette, would be first customizing you style through the canvas designer and then clicking on the save option "Make preset".
+The easiest way to create a new palette, would be first customizing your styles through the canvas designer and then clicking on the save option "Make preset".
 This action will open a text box with all the values needed for the palette.
 These values can be copied and pasted direcly into the Palette config file.

 ![Canvas Designer](images/Canvas-Designer/25.png)